peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         object obj);

  Generates a CBORObject from an arbitrary object.
-See the overload of this method that takes CBORTypeMapper and PODOptions arguments.
+See the overload of this method that takes CBORTypeMapper and PODOptions arguments.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>obj</i>: The parameter  <i>obj</i>
- is an arbitrary object.<b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as  `int`  or  `String`  ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+ is an arbitrary object. <b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as  `int` int or  `String` String ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

  .

 <b>Return Value:</b>